-BUX Zero offers two different types of orders: market orders and limit orders.
+BUX Zero offers three different types of orders: market orders, limit orders and Zero orders.

 This is an order (sell or buy) that is executed immediately at the best possible price on the market.
 Market orders are used when certainty of execution is a priority over the price of execution.
 For a buy order that is at the current selling price (ask price).
 For a sell order that is at the current purchase price (bid price).
 The price can be higher or lower than the last traded price that you see on your screen when placing the order.